Linus4/eldritchinstinct/eldritch-instinct-srd.md

 A 1 is always a critical success, and a 20 is always a critical fail.

 For an **opposed** save, both the PC and their opponent make a save.
 Whoever rolls the *highest* number under or equal to their ability score wins the save.
-If both sides fail, the *lowest* result wins.
+If both sides fail, the *highest* result wins.
 Add any ability score above 20 to your result.

 ### Actions